 What is speed?

-Speed is the quickness of movement of a limb, whether this is the legs of a runner or the arm of the shot putter.
-Speed is an integral part of every sport and can be expressed as any one of, or combination of, the following: maximum speed, elastic strength (power) and speed endurance.
+Speed is the quickness of a limb's movement, whether the legs of a runner or the shot putter's arm.
+Speed is an integral part of every sport and can be expressed as any of, or combination of, the following: maximum speed, elastic strength (power) and speed endurance.

 How is speed influenced?